pls-shareit/cli/README.md

 Rust:

  1. [Install Rust](https://www.rust-lang.org/tools/install).
- 2. Run `cargo build --release` in the same directory as this README.
+ 2. Run `cargo install --git https://github.com/pls-shareit/cli` in the same directory as this README.
- 3. Your binary will be at `target/release/shareit`.
+ 3. The binary should have been automatically added to your PATH as `shareit`.

 ## Usage